 - Election fatigue is real.
 The general public can only take so much political news on TV, radio, Facebook and Twitter.
 Increased polarization among the electorate doesn’t help.
 Assuming the election isn’t contested, there will be a news vacuum to fill once it’s over.
 Generating media placements will continue to get easier as the communal mindset shifts to the upcoming holiday season.

-Q: Are newsrooms still looking for MATs right now?
-What about in 2023?
+Q: Are newsrooms still looking for branded content right now?

 The end result is that media outlets with depleted resources are increasing their use of sponsored content to supplement the news they create in-house.
 But that doesn’t mean that their quality standards have gone down at all.
 Brand content needs to be informative, topical and produced by skilled writers.

-Looking forward into 2023, I expect more of the same.
-Political unrest, the lingering pandemic and televised presidential court cases will take up plenty of air time, and that means sponsored content should continue to thrive.
+Looking forward to the end of 2024 and even 2025, I expect more of the same.
+Political unrest, the lingering pandemic and televised presidential court cases will take up plenty of air time, and that means branded content should continue to thrive.

 Q: How can my brand avoid looking tone-deaf during the elections and other societal issues?